For everything you want to know about Walton Chorus from A Cappella to Zwischenspiel, please visit our 2020-2021 Handbook.

 Students arrive at the assigned time for their choir in order to rehearse before the concert.
 Rehearsal is closed door, meaning no audience.
 Doors open for audience seating about 15 minutes before the concert.

-The Fashion Show is held in conjunction with the Silent Auction in January.
+The Fashion Show is held in conjunction with the Silent Auction in January/early February.
 It is part fashion show and part talent show put on by the chorus students and organized by a Booster Committee.

 Fine Arts Diploma Seal:

 Seniors who have been in chorus, band or orchestra all four years are eligible to earn the State of Georgia’s Fine Arts Diploma Seal.
 This impressive designation is helpful for colleges to appreciate a well-rounded student.

 The two primary means of fundraising are through the Booster Club donations and the Fashion Show & Silent Auction.
 Donations and fundraisers support classroom needs, events, field trips, and activities for ALL chorus students.